 Being a morning person is a trained skill, I’m sure of it.
 When I was a waitress, I would sleep until noon and stay out to crazy hours in the morning.
 But then I decided to try waking up early.
-Not only was it totally possible, it was very easy to do and I actually liked it.
+Not only was it totally possible, but it was also very easy to do and I actually liked it.

 When you wake up early, you can accomplish so much!
 Including most of these ideas for your morning routine.
 Give it a try for 2 weeks and don’t get discouraged if you fail one day.
 Keep trying.

 I follow Laura Belgray, who recently started waking up earlier.
-She’s a known “lazy” business woman that usually wakes up at
+She’s a known “lazy” businesswoman that usually wakes up at

 Hack #7: Plan Your Day

 A lot of the motivators I listen to encourage you to avoid being reactive to the day.
-This means to not open your email, panic about your to do list, start obsessing about all the fires you have to put out, and complain how little time there is to do it all.
+This means to not open your email, panic about your to-do list, start obsessing about all the fires you have to put out, and complain how little time there is to do it all.

 Instead, schedule your day in your planner BEFORE you pick up your phone.
 Mel Robbins of the 5 Second Rule says to keep your phone in the other room until you’ve finished your morning routine.

 With all the rushing we have to do throughout the day, it’s nice to know we are in control.
 I’ve found that time blocking allows me to be the most productive during the day.
 Try breaking your planner into time blocks this week!

 Be sure to incorporate at least four of these morning routine hacks into your daily routine: read, meditate, exercise, eat breakfast, write, start early, and plan your day.
 But I recommend and challenge you to try all seven!
 At least for two weeks.